simolus3/drift/docs/docs/schema.md

 There are instances where each row in a table may not any unique ID.
 However, a combination of columns can be used to uniquely identify a row.
 This is called a composite primary key.

-Multiple columns can be used as a primary key by overriding the `primaryKey` getter in your table class.
+Multiple columns can be used as a primary key by overriding the `primaryKey` getter in your table class and passing in multiple columns.

 ??? example "Composite Primary Key"